White House advisor says U.S. activity in South China Sea will continue

 The USS Lassen's patrol was the most significant U.S. challenge yet to the 12-nautical-mile territorial limits China claims around artificial islands it has built in the Spratly archipelago.

-China claims most of the South China Sea, through which more than $5 trillion (£3.24 trillion) of world trade passes every year.
+China claims most of the South China Sea, through which more than $5 trillion of world trade passes every year.
 Vietnam, Malaysia, Brunei, the Philippines and Taiwan have rival claims.

 Rhodes added that the goal in the dispute was to come to a diplomatic framework to resolve these issues.